avo323/LB2CD-Text-And-Speech-Patch/README.md

 ## Additional changes and bug fixes

-* Script 770 fixes a DOSBox issue where the rock breaking sound effects interfere with spoken dialog. - thanks to Avo323
+* Script 770 fixes an issue where the rock breaking sound effects interfere with spoken dialog. - thanks to Avo323
-* Script 350 fixes a DOSBox bug that can softlock the game while entering the meuseam. - thanks to Avo323
+* Script 350 fixes a bug that can softlock the game while entering the meuseam. - thanks to Avo323